EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

   iCombatXPDelayMS - the amount of time after combat till the XP message will be shown

 bNoSkillTags
-Hides the [Perk], [Speech], [Barter], etc. tags from dialog options.
+Hides the [Perk], [Speech], [Barter], etc. tags from dialogue options.
 Options (No Skill Tags):
-  bRemoveRedOutline - removes the red outline on dialog options where the skill check would fail iRemoveTags -
+  bRemoveRedOutline - removes the red outline on dialogue options where the skill check would fail iRemoveTags -
     Mode 0 - Does not remove the skill tags
     Mode 1 - Removes the entire tag i.e. [Speech 20] Yes... -> Yes...
     Mode 2 - Only removes the number : i.e. [Speech 10/20] No... -> [Speech] No...
-  bAddPercentSymbol - show the % symbol on TTW percentage based speech checks (e.g. [Speech 20%] -> [Speech%]) bRemoveFailedSuccessText - removes the [SUCCESS] and [FAILED] from responses bNoXPPopupInDialogue - hides XP pop-ups if earned during dialog
+  bAddPercentSymbol - show the % symbol on TTW percentage based speech checks (e.g. [Speech 20%] -> [Speech%]) bRemoveFailedSuccessText - removes the [SUCCESS] and [FAILED] from responses bNoXPPopupInDialogue - hides XP pop-ups if earned during dialogue bHideMiscStats - don't show 'Speech Successes' and 'Speech Failures' in stats menu and challenge update corner messages

 bMovementPenalties
 Adds a configurable movement penalty for when the player is moving backwards or aiming.